A-BartKow/Azure-Project-Rebrickable/README.md

 #### Azure Data Lake Storage structure
 The following structure for data ingestion has been designed:
-- raw - container which is going to keep the raw, unzipped data as is from source -- Rebrickable - name of the project
+- raw - container which is going to keep the raw, unzipped data as is from source
+- Rebrickable - name of the project
---- [SourceName] - either 'Lego' or 'Users'
+- [SourceName] - either 'Lego' or 'Users'
----- [DatasetName] - lists of datasets is defined in `RebrickableConfig` table
+- [DatasetName] - lists of datasets is defined in `RebrickableConfig` table
------ year/month/day - date of ingestion generated dynamically during pipeline execution
+- year/month/day - date of ingestion generated dynamically during pipeline execution
------- filname with extension
+- filename with extension

 ### Security controls for ingestion phase